MarkZhuang22/Multiplayer-Target-Defense-Game-Between-Quadrotors-Use-Case-Studies/README.md

 ## MATLAB Simulation

-MATLAB code provides a block diagram-based simulation environment where the dynamics of the defenders and the intruder are modeled and simulated over time.
+The MATLAB simulation utilizes a block diagram approach to model the dynamics of the game, simulating the movements of the defenders and the intruder over time.

 ### MATLAB Version